AppertaFoundation/FOSS-Medical-Web-App/README.md

 `cd` into the src folder

 UPDATE the details
+Open the file dbdetails.ts and delete everything between the word `export` and the words `export const dbDetails`

 Change the address of the firebase DB:
 Go to this page `https://firebase.google.com/docs/web/setup`